faebeee/write-and-delete/README.md

 Small js library to animate some writing effect through a list of strings.
 It also supports settings for typo errors, to make it more human likely.

+__Note__ It uses generators, so it's only supported in more modern browsers.

 ## [Demo](https://faebeee.github.io/write-and-delete/)
 ![Demo](https://raw.githubusercontent.com/faebeee/write-and-delete/master/assets/write_with_error.gif)